Les plantes qui purifient l’air : choisir, placer, entretenir - Verdeia

 Clean leaves and controlled humidity make all the difference.

-- Rotation: a quarter turn each month to keep a uniform silhouette.
+• Rotation: turn a quarter turn each month to keep an even shape.

 Substrate mix

-A draining soil (universal soil + perlite or clay balls) limits excess water and supports good root aeration.
+A draining soil mix (universal soil + perlite or clay pellets) limits excess water and supports good root aeration.

-- Reliefs (striated, veined, hammered): gently capture light without drawing all the attention.
+• Textures (striped, veined, hammered): gently catch the light without drawing all the attention.

-Living room: large formats on the floor + small reminder on the coffee table.
-Kitchen: pendants + compact decorative pot away from the stove.
+Living room: large formats on the floor + small accent on the coffee table.
+Kitchen: hanging plants + compact pot away from the stove.
 Office: simple container, calm proportions.

 7. Small spaces & offices